A transcript of this video is available here.

-Scientists believe that plastics are moving from the ocean around Newfoundland, Canada, to the coasts of Scotland.
-You can create scientific data by collecting and logging data when you find the kind of fishing tags shown above.
+We have found that plastics are moving from Newfoundland, Canada, to the rest of the world.
+You can create scientific data by collecting fishing tags from Newfoundland and Labrador and sharing information with CLEAR.

 Next time you are on the beach …